JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

    and we would like to show documentation for the key/value right from the reference inside the Java file.
 2. The cursor is already over a key/value definition inside a Simple file, in which case we would also like to show its documentation.

-To ensure that the IntelliJ Platform chooses the correct element of type `SimpleProperty` when <menupath>View | Quick Documentation</menupath> is called, we create a dummy implementation of `generateDoc()`:
+To ensure that the IntelliJ Platform chooses the correct element of type `SimpleProperty` when <ui-path>View | Quick Documentation</ui-path> is called, we create a dummy implementation of `generateDoc()`:

 ```java